CrazyRedMachine/PN5180-cardio/README.md

 ISO15693 code is based on [ATrappmann/PN5180-Library](https://github.com/ATrappmann/PN5180-Library).

-FeliCa code is inspired by [tueddy/PN5180-Library/ISO14443](https://github.com/tueddy/PN5180-Library/tree/ISO14443) ISO14443 implementation.
+ISO14443 implementation taken from [tueddy/PN5180-Library/ISO14443](https://github.com/tueddy/PN5180-Library/tree/ISO14443).

-HID layer code is based on Matthew Heironimus' <Joystick.h> library.
+HID layer code is inspired from Matthew Heironimus' <Joystick.h> library.

-(optional) The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.
+The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.

+Spiceapi version provided by goat (thanks! :))

 # Supported devices

-This code has been tested on Arduino Due, Leonardo, and Pro Micro.
+USBHID code has been tested on Arduino Due, Leonardo, and Pro Micro.

 Arduino Due is recommended because it is 3.3v logic (or Pro Micro in 3.3v mode).
 According to the PN5180 datasheet, a 5v<->3.3v level shifter is required for use an Arduino Leonardo.
 However, I tested without it and everything was working properly, and my PN5180 is not fried.
 I still recommend a Due or a 3.3V pro micro just in case.

+SPICEAPI code has been tested on Arduino UNO (but should support any SPI-capable arduino without native USB HID capabilities)

 # Pinout